Having a great team vibe goes way beyond happiness at work and cool perks – and we’re here to break it down for you!

 Research has repeatedly proven that high levels of Employee Engagement lead to increased productivity.

 What’s more, high levels of Employee Engagement generate:

-- Increased levels of passion and quality of work produced – which often leads to innovation
+- Increased passion and quality of work produced – which often leads to innovation.

 How Scores are Calculated